Maria was barely 16 when her father removed her from school and married her off to a man 20 years her senior in exchange for a dowry of eleven cows.

 Leah Omari is a lecturer at the Institute of Social Work in Dar es Salaam.
 She says, “Some parents would rather marry off their daughters to get a dowry than let them go to school.”

-While sex with underage girls is against the law in Tanzania, parents often marry off their young daughters; Tanzania’s Marriage Act of 1971 allows girls as young as 15 years old to get married with parental or court consent.
+While sex with underage girls is against the law in Tanzania, parents often marry off their daughters; Tanzania’s Marriage Act of 1971 allows girls as young as 15 years old to get married with parental or court consent.

 Activists say that, once married, the girls often experience physical and sexual violence which affects their reproductive health.